frenetic-lang/tutorials/Home.md

 Frenetic Wiki
 =============

 Welcome to the Frenetic wiki.
-On this wiki, we host the [Frenetic-Tutorial].
+On this wiki, we host the [Frenetic Tutorial](Frenetic-Tutorial).